Steve Aoki

-Aoki has released several Billboard-charting studio albums as well, notably Wonderland, which was nominated for Grammy Award for Best Dance/Electronica Album in 2013.
+Aoki has released seven studio albums to date, including several Billboard-charting albums.
+His debut studio album Wonderland was nominated for Grammy Award for Best Dance/Electronica Album in 2013.
+In 2019, Aoki published a memoir, Blue: The Color of Noise.
 He is the founder of the Steve Aoki Charitable Fund, which raises money for global humanitarian relief organizations.
-In 2019, Aoki published a memoir, Blue: The Color of Noise.

-Early life
+Early life and education

 Aoki was born in Miami, Florida, but grew up in Newport Beach, California.
-He graduated from Newport Harbor High School in 1995, where he was a player on the varsity badminton team.
 He is of Japanese descent, the third child of Rocky Aoki and Chizuru Kobayashi.
 His father was a former wrestler who also founded the restaurant chain Benihana.
-He has two older siblings, sister Kana (who is sometimes called by her middle name "Grace"), and brother Kevin (owner of Doraku Sushi restaurant).
-His half-sister is model and actress Devon Aoki.
+His elder siblings are sister Kana Grace and brother Kevin (owner of Doraku Sushi restaurant).
+They have three half-siblings, including model and actress Devon Aoki.

-Aoki attended the University of California, Santa Barbara and graduated with two B.A. degrees, one in women's studies and the other in sociology.
-In college, he produced DIY records and ran underground concerts out of his Biko room in the Santa Barbara Student Housing Cooperative, which was located in Isla Vista, a section of residential land adjacent to UCSB.
+Aoki graduated from Newport Harbor High School in 1995, where he was a player on the varsity badminton team.
+He later attended the University of California, Santa Barbara, graduating with two B.A. degrees: one in women's studies and the other in sociology.

+During college, Aoki produced DIY records and ran underground concerts out of his Biko room in the Santa Barbara Student Housing Cooperative, which was located in Isla Vista, a section of residential land adjacent to UCSB.
 As a concert venue, the apartment became known as The Pickle Patch.
 Aoki was also involved in student activism at UCSB, being the founder of a Revolutionary Anti-Imperialist League chapter on campus.

 By his early 20s, Aoki had built his own record label, which he named Dim Mak – a reference to his childhood hero, Bruce Lee.